Configuring HPE GreenLake SSO SAML Authentication with ADFS

 Prerequisite: Before running this test, make sure you are disconnected from the HPE GreenLake platform and from the ADFS sign on page.

-Open a web browser, and go to the encoded URL you have build earlier in Step 7, the URL might look like:
+Open a web browser, and go to the encoded URL you have build earlier in step 7, the URL might look like:

 You should be prompted to sign-in.
 Enter your credentials.